seynur/blog/_posts/2025-09-24-streaming-logs-from-kafka-to-splunk-using-the-splunk-sink-connector.md

 # Use Case: Ingesting Fortinet Logs from Kafka into Splunk

-Let’s say you already have Fortinet logs (from FortiGate, FortiAnalyzer, FortiManager, etc.) flowing into your Kafka cluster — whether through syslog-ng, Cribl, or a custom integration.
+Let’s say you already have Fortinet logs (from FortiGate, FortiAnalyzer, FortiManager, etc.) flowing into your Kafka cluster — whether through syslog-ng, or a custom integration.

 Now, your goal is to stream these logs from Kafka into Splunk using the [Splunk Kafka Sink Connector](https://splunkbase.splunk.com/app/3862), but not just as raw data — as enriched, structured, and Splunk-friendly events.